patternandshape/thankless/README.md

 ### Description

-This lesson was to translae a wedding page mock-up into code sans Bootstrap.
+This lesson was to translate a wedding page mock-up into code sans Bootstrap.

 ### Technologies Used